-Wall lights are generally installed for ambient, or mood, lighting.
-There is no specific standard height for wall lights.
-The proper height for any wall light depends on numerous factors, such as the design and purpose of the light, the style of your decor and the height of the ceiling.
-Take all these into consideration when you determine the height that will work best for a wall light in your home.
+Wall lights are generally installed for ambient, or mood, lighting when they're indoors; or for visibility and security when they're used outdoors.
+There is no specific standard for indoor or outdoor wall light height.
+The proper height for any wall light depends on a number of factors, including the design and purpose of the light, the style of your decor and the height of the ceiling.

 Wall lights that are installed for a particular task, such as grooming in a bathroom or reading in bed, require a particular height that makes sense.
 Two wall sconces on each side of a bathroom or bedroom vanity mirror should be installed slightly above eye level.
-For example, install the lights at about 60 to 66 inches from the floor on each side of a mirror that hangs over a vanity.
-Install wall sconces just above the headboard or a few inches above where your head is when you sit up in bed to read.
+For bathroom vanity lighting, install the lights on both sides of the mirror at about 60 to 66 inches from the floor.
+For bedside lighting, install wall sconces just above the headboard or a few inches above where your head.

 The style of the wall light and its size also play a role in determining how high you hang it.
-For example, install large, ornate Victorian-style fixtures on a large wall in a large room, and high enough so the bottom of the fixture doesn't meet the heads of family and guests walking by.
-On the other hand, smaller sconces will look more natural in a smaller room, lower down on the wall ... even paired with a small piece of wall art.
+For example, install larger, ornate fixtures on a large wall in a large room, and place it high enough so the bottom of the fixture doesn't meet the heads of family and guests walking by.
+On the other hand, smaller sconces will look more natural in a smaller room, lower down on the wall.

 Similarly, outdoor fixtures require you to give some thought to esthetics and practicality.
 Placing an ornate, artistic sconce next to a main entrance invites collisions, which might damage the light or — even worse — friends and family.
 The height, size and placement of your fixtures should pair well with the dimensions and balance of their surroundings.